learn-co-curriculum/react-hooks-state/README.md

 **state is only for values that are expected to change during the component's life**.

+Before creating any state variables, always think through whether you can derive the information you need from a component's props or from existing state variables.
+If the answer is yes, do not create additional state!

 ## Conclusion

 Whenever we need _dynamic_ data in our applications (values that change over